orsenthil/senthil.learntosolveit.com-deploy/posts/2010/09/01/finding-a-suitable-solution.rst

 understanding the way Dasher works.
 Over time, he gained the ability to control his computer and dasher together to write sentences effectively.

-Avinash still uses on-screen keyboard to click on letters and composing words.
+Avinash still uses {{% wikipedia article="On-screen keyboard" %}} to click on letters and composing words.
 He takes a long time to compose in this way.
 However, I believe with his speed can be increased significantly using Dasher, which would be as close to the average speed of one among us.